green-john/hangman/README.md

 ## Tech Stack
 The backend uses python and flask.
 It uses a simple json file to store the scores of the users.
-The frontend uses vanilla javascript.
+The frontend uses vanilla javascript and pug.

 ## Running and Tests
+Make sure you use Python3.5+ to run the app.

+First install all the requirements, better still if its on a virtual env

+    pip install -r requirements.txt

 To run the backend locally, do

     FLASK_APP=hangman_backend.py HANGMAN_HIGHSCORE_FILE=scores.json HANGMAN_ENV=dev flask run